BZFlag-Dev/operations/infrastructure/README.md

 Running the playbook
 --------------------

+The playbook assumes the use of Debian 13 hosts.

 Set up an inventory.ini file, replacing the IP address with the IP or hostname of the target server:
 ```ini
 [mainserver]